graph-algorithms/edge-addition-planarity-suite/README.md

 ### Pre-compiled Executable Releases for Non-Developers

-On several distributions of Linux, you may be able to get the planarity executable with _sudo apt-get install planarity_ , or you may already have it you have Matlab.
-For non-developer Windows users, there is also a pre-compiled executable version of the algorithm implementations.
-Download and decompress the _planarity-N.N.N.N.WindowsExe.zip_ file.
+On several (Debian-based) distributions of Linux, you may be able to get the planarity executable with `sudo apt-get install planarity`, or you may already have it you have Matlab.
+For non-developer Windows users, there is also a pre-compiled executable version of the algorithm implementations: download and decompress the `planarity-N.N.N.N.WindowsExe.zip` file.

-If you run the _planarity_ executable program, it will offer an interactive, menu-driven mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.
+If you run the `planarity` executable program, it will offer an interactive, menu-driven mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.

-The _planarity_ executable program also supports an extensive list of command-line parameters that make it possible to automate the execution of any of the algorithms included in the application.
-Run _planarity_ with the "-h" command-line parameter to get more information about the command line options, and use "-h -menu" for more extensive information about command-line mode.
+The `planarity` executable program also supports an extensive list of command-line parameters that make it possible to automate the execution of any of the algorithms included in the application.
+Run `planarity` with the `-h` command-line parameter to get more information about the command line options, and use `-h -menu` for more extensive information about command-line mode.
 Essentially, all functionality available in the interactive, menu-driven mode is also available via the command-line parameters.

 ### Setting up a Development Environment

-A development environment for the C reference implementations can be set up based on Eclipse.
+A development environment for the C reference implementations can be set up on Windows using the Eclipse IDE.

 1. Install a recent version of the Java JDK (such as Java version 14 or higher)
-2. Ensure that you set the JAVA_HOME system environment variable (e.g. to c:\Program Files\Java\jdk-14.0.1)
+2. Ensure that you set the `JAVA_HOME` system environment variable (e.g. to `c:\Program Files\Java\jdk-14.0.1`)
-3. Ensure that you add %JAVA_HOME%\bin to your system PATH
+3. Ensure that you add `%JAVA_HOME%\bin` to your system `PATH`
 4. Install Eclipse, such as the "Eclipse IDE for Enterprise Java Developers"
-5. Install gcc, gdb, and msys (e.g. download and run mingw-get-setup.exe from [here](https://osdn.net/projects/mingw/releases/) and then use the package installer to install C and C++, GDB, MSYS, and any other packages you may want.)
+5. Install `gcc`, `gdb`, and `msys` (e.g. download and run `mingw-get-setup.exe` from [here](https://osdn.net/projects/mingw/releases/) and then use the package installer to install C and C++, GDB, MSYS, and any other packages you may want.)
-6. Ensure your gcc is accessible from the command line (e.g. add C:\MinGW\bin to the system PATH)
+6. Ensure your `gcc` is accessible from the command line (e.g. add `C:\MinGW\bin` to the system `PATH`)
 7. In Eclipse, and install the C Development Tools (CDT)
     1. In Eclipse, choose the menu option Help > Install New Software
     2. Choose to work with the main repository (e.g. 2020 - 06 - http://download.eclipse.org/releases)